srobo/volunteer-emails/SR2019/2019-03-25-competition-info.md

 ## Travel

 We have some money set aside in the budget for reimbursing volunteer travel costs.
-We can't promise to reimburse everyone 100% of their costs but if you hold onto any reciepts for petrol, train tickets or other travel purchases we'll do our best to make sure everyone is reimbursed fairly.
+We can't promise to reimburse everyone 100% of their costs but if you hold onto any receipts for petrol, train tickets or other travel purchases we'll do our best to make sure everyone is reimbursed fairly.

-## Accomodation
+## Accommodation

 If you're expecting accommodation, and haven't been contacted by us about your room, please let us know ASAP.
 We'll be sending final details (i.e. location) to you very soon.